 1974.
 Muhammad Ali vs. George Foreman.
 Rumble in the Jungle.

-Odds were stacked against Ali as he took on the undefeated world heavyweight champion.
-According to the pundits, if Ali stood any chance against Foreman’s raw punching power and physical dominance, he’d have to rely on his speed, technical skills, and attempt to dance around Foreman.
+Odds were stacked against Ali against the undefeated heavyweight champ.
+If Ali stood any chance against Foreman’s power, he’d have to be techinical and dance around Foreman.

 But Ali didn’t dance.

-Whenever something is labelled unusual, unconventional, or unique, we quickly dismiss it as ineffective.
-But as Ali has shown, sometimes the most uncommon and unique strategies are the most effective.
+Whenever something is labelled unconventional, we dismiss it as ineffective.
+But uncommon strategies can be the most effective.

-Here are 3 unique strategies to boost your productivity and smash your goals.
+Here are 3 unique strategies to boost your productivity:

 1. The Internal Rolex

-Typically, it’s the clock on the wall that drives our lives.
-But it should be the clock inside our head—our biological clock.
+Typically, the clock on the wall drives our lives.
+And we forget our biological clocks.

 How are you feeling this very moment?

 Your energy levels, physical, and mental states are affected by your circadian rhythm.
 Trying to function outside your circadian rhythm creates fatigue (e.g., airline staff).